 Default Expense Account: Staff Amenities

 Default GST Code: No GST

-It is required by law that all businesses that turnover more than $75,000 per annum are registered for GST, for this reason we will assume that all Fitstop sites are registered for GST.
+It is required by law that all businesses that turnover more than $75,000 per annum are registered for GST.
+Therefore managing GST obligations falls as a standard part of all of our bookkeeping engagements.

 Even if you are registered for GST, there are some business expenses that do not have GST in the price.
 These commonly include:

 The annual income tax for your business will be calculated and lodged by your tax advisor (not iKeep).
 We expect that they will post the necessary journal entry to account for this when your tax return is prepared.

 We do not prepare schedules for prepayments.
 Expenses like insurance are recorded in full as an expense to give the business owner the maximum tax and GST benefit available under and cash and accrual based lodgement.